 From about 1875, Sally Thompson’s father, Rev. George Washington Blagden, lived with them.
-He was the retired pastor of Old South Church.
-His wife, Miriam (Phillips) Blagden had died in April of 1874; prior to their death, they had lived at 40 Bowdoin.
+He had served as pastor of Old South Church until 1872, and remained pastor emeritus of the church after it moved to Copley Square.
+His wife, Miriam (Phillips) Blagden, had died in April of 1874; prior to her death, they had lived at 40 Bowdoin.

 J. Dixwell Thompson disappeared while on a trip to New York City in June of 1875 and was presumed dead.